 The most important note is that nearly all of these files personally have been tested for use in Power BI.
 As a result, users should not encounter some of the distortion issues in Power BI that can sometimes occur when converting a Shapefile or other source into TopoJSON.
 In many cases, the polygons also have been simplified for performance reasons in Power BI without sacrificing much high-level detail.

-If you would like to include a TopoJSON file, post a request in the comments, and I will try to honor it.
-Please note, however, that I will only convert from an original source.
+Please note that I have only converted from an original source.
 I will not branch from an original source by making custom modifications to shapes.